yasoob/intermediatePython/function_caching.rst

     fibonacci(25)

+**Note:** memoize won't cache unhashable types (dict, lists, etc...) but only the immutable types.
+Keep that in mind when using it.

 `Here <https://www.caktusgroup.com/blog/2015/06/08/testing-client-side-applications-django-post-mortem/>`__
 is a fine article by Caktus Group in which they caught a bug in Django which occurred due to ``lru_cache``.
 It's an interesting read.
 Do check it out.